When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Orbital sanders are best for large projects, removing rough surfaces, and working on various materials like wood, metal, and plastic.
+• Orbital sanders are aggressive tools best for large projects, removing stock quickly, and prepping rough wood or metal.

 Orbital Sanders vs. Sheet Sanders